Intertextile Shanghai 2026

-In 2020, 192 Better Cotton Initiative (BCI) retailers and brand members sourced 1.7 million tonnes of Better Cotton, notwithstanding the significant impacts felt by retail markets due to COVID-19, a record for BCI and the industry.
+In 2020, 192 Better Cotton Initiative (BCI) retailer and brand members sourced a record 1.7 million tonnes of Better Cotton, despite the severe disruptions faced by global retail markets due to the COVID-19 pandemic.
+This marked a 13 percent increase compared to 2019, setting a new milestone for both BCI and the wider cotton industry.

-The BCI engages and brings together the entire cotton sector, from farmers, ginners and spinners to civil society organisations and major global retailers and brands, to establish more sustainable cotton as the norm.
+BCI remains the world’s leading cotton sustainability programme, bringing together the entire cotton value chain—from farmers, ginners, and spinners to civil society organisations and global retailers—to make sustainable cotton the industry norm.

-Among BCI’s 2,000 members, its retailer and brand members are influencing the market and driving demand by sourcing more sustainable cotton as their raw material of choice.
-Better Cotton, the cotton grown by licensed BCI Farmers, often forms a significant part of a retailer’s portfolio of more sustainable cotton, which may also include organic, fair-trade, and recycled cotton, BCI said in a media statement.
+Among BCI’s nearly 2,000 global members, retailer and brand members play a central role in shaping market demand by increasingly choosing Better Cotton as their preferred raw material.
+Better Cotton is grown by licensed BCI farmers and often forms a core part of brands’ wider sustainable cotton portfolios, which may also include organic, fair-trade, and recycled cotton.

 LEAVE A REPLY